Smallsplat/The-New-World-Lore-Notes/The New World DnD Campain/The Tomebound Expendables/Session Notes.md

 Stepping through the portal, they find themselves in a opulent room full of deactivated portals to unknown places in the world.
 An unknown voice demanded to understand their intent before revealing and introducing themselves as The Observer.
 A Shadowfell Aiskari who calls people by titles, who seems to have the ability to passively observe the memories of those around them.

-They gives them a "tour" of the location, calling it "The Nexus".
+They give them a "tour" of the location, calling it "The Nexus".
 Showing the party and Hera a sleeping dragon infused with both elemental and Fey magic named "His majesty", and shares that this is a place of diplomacy between the different realms.
 He quietly tries to separate the crew, which Izumi somehow resists.

 Each member of the part gets a simultaneous yet private conversation with the Observer.
 Kaelam the Planeswalker, Izumi the Realmbender, Euphrosyne The gift of the midsummer courts, Eaone the Awakened soul and Shu the Wandering spirit.